nmfs-ost/noaa-fit-resources/_posts/2019-07-16-code-testing.md

 ## Code coverage

-Once you think you have a good suite of test cases created, there are many automated tools you can use to see how much of your code is covered by automated tests.
+Once a suite of tests is created, there are many automated tools you can use to see how much of your code is covered by automated tests.
 If you'd like to track this, you can even create a badge for your repository (and your toolbox landing page) that